deadlydog/PowerShell.tiPS/docs/ArchitectureDecisionRecords/005-How-to-dot-source-files-into-the-module-psm1-file.md

 Our original assumption that the act of dot-sourcing the files was the cause of the slow startup time was incorrect.
 All of the methods tested took roughly the same amount of time to load the module, so the slow startup bottleneck lies somewhere else.
-Spoiler: I found it is when importing the C# classes.
+Spoiler: We found it is when importing the C# classes.

 ## Decision

 While defining the functions directly in the .psm1 file is the fastest, it's not a good option for maintainability.
-To try and get the best of both worlds, I created a `build/Generate-Psm1File.ps1` script that allows us to define the functions in separate files and then generate the .psm1 file with all of the functions defined in it.
+To try and get the best of both worlds, we created a `build/Generate-Psm1File.ps1` script that allows us to define the functions in separate files and then generate the .psm1 file with all of the functions defined in it.
 While this does accomplish the goal, it introduces additional complexity and a new script that needs to be maintained.

 For now I'm going to stick with dot-sourcing the files individually in the .psm1 file.